ndrean/polymorphic-single-page/README.md

-Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.
+Rails app about ActveRecord generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates) Simple_form form on a single page (submit & display), rendered with AJAX Polymorphic association
+Scopes on models
+Optimisation N+1 with gem Bullet with deep nesting